 The Legislature retains the authority to appropriate all "noncustodial federal monies" (defined).
 If the Legislature does not make an appropriation for a particular fund, specific grant program or block of noncustodial federal monies, the budget unit that has lawful authority is required to administer and spend these monies pursuant to federal and state law.
 If the amount of the noncustodial federal monies received is less than the amount appropriated, the appropriation must be reduced to the amount received.
-If the amount of the noncustodial federal monies received is more than the amount appropriated, the total appropriation of federal and state monies allocated for a program must remain at the amount designated by the Legislature, and the State Treasurer is required to credit the excess noncustodial federal monies to the appropriate budget unit account.
-A budget unit that receives noncustodial federal monies is required to account for the noncustodial federal monies in separate accounts or funds as necessary to meet accounting, budgetary and auditing requirements.
+If the amount of the noncustodial federal monies received is more than the amount appropriated, the total appropriation of federal and state monies allocated for a program must remain at the amount designated by the Legislature, and the State Treasurer is required to account.
+A budget unit that receives noncustodial federal monies in separate accounts or funds as necessary to meet accounting, budgetary and auditing requirements.
 Effective January 1, 2023.